 Coal’s carbon footprint is almost 90 times larger than that of wind.
 The footprint of natural gas is more than 40 times larger.

 Besides, Trump doesn’t care about carbon emissions, anyway (or the climate crisis that the kids he’s talking to will face).
-He wants to subsidize fossil fuels and increase pollution from cars.
+He subsidizes fossil fuels and increases pollution from cars.
 So, on to the birds.

 The truth about bald eagles

 Trump has brought up bald eagles as victims of wind turbines more than once, so let’s put this to rest.

 Of course we all want to protect bald eagles.
 But Trump’s claims are exaggerated.